top of page

-Lynn Melnick is the author of the memoir, I've Had to Think Up a Way to Survive: On Trauma, Persistence, and Dolly Parton, from the University of Texas Press's American Music Series/Spiegel & Grau Audio (October 2022).
-The paperback is available from Spiegel & Grau.
+She is the author of the memoir, I've Had to Think Up a Way to Survive: On Trauma, Persistence, and Dolly Parton, from the University of Texas Press's American Music Series (October 2022).
+The paperback and audiobook are available from Spiegel & Grau.

 She has received grants from the Cafe Royal Cultural Society and the Hadassah-Brandeis Institute.
 A former fellow at the New York Public Library’s Cullman Center for Scholars and Writers, and previously on the executive board of VIDA: Women in Literary Arts, she teaches poetry at Columbia University and Princeton University.
 Born in Indianapolis, she grew up in Los Angeles and currently lives in Brooklyn.